pgupta2019/proj2019/stockmarket/README.md

 ##### Assumption
 * To calculate “P/E Ratio”  assuming last dividend as dividend and dividend should be positive value.
 * To calculate Volume weighted stock price for trades in past 15 minutes assuming minutes are configurable .
-* Assuming all the data would be available for available stock.
+* Assuming all the data would be available if stock is present.

 ##### Package Structure
 * Model classes -com.jpm.stockmarket.model